CTEC3905-2022/lab-materials/lab-02.md

 # Lab 2: A bit more of everything

+> These instructions are maintained on github and you can help improve them.
+If you find a problem with this document, if there is any ambiguity or confusion, we can update it right now, during the lab session.
+For small changes, updated version can be available to everyone within a few minutes.

 This week we will continue with a gradual introduction to CSS layout and introduce JavaScript event handling.

 Try to understand every step in this lab.
 Please **ask questions** if you are confused by any of the steps.
 Your tutors are **happy to explain** anything in as much detail as necessary (this is what we are here for).

-If you find a problem with this document, if there is any ambiguity or confusion, we can update it right now, in the lab session.

 If you complete everything today, well done!